-In order to improve the regulation of license holders in the Forth Valley area, the Licensing Team works closely with both internal and external departments.
-Over the last year the licensing team have provided additional training to a number of officers within the division including Community Officers and Special Constables.
-The Licensing Department feeds relevant information to local officers allowing them to be tasked to complete specific licensing enquiries.
+In order to improve the regulation of license holders in the Forth Valley area, the Licensing Team works closely with both internal and external departments. example of how this partnership working has been successfully implemented is the Festive Safety Presentation which was delivered to licensed premises staff by the local Licensing Standards Officer along with police officers from the Licensing Department, Prevention and Interventions Unit and STOP (Statement of Opinion) unit.
+This event provided information on how to keep staff and patrons safe on licensed premises over the busy Christmas period and beyond.
+It also provided an opportunity for Licensed Premises staff to meet Police and LSO face to face for informal discussion.
+Over the last year the licensing team have provided additional training to officers within the Divisional Alcohol and Violence Reduction Unit who are also involved with licensed premises visits on a regular basis.
+The Licensing Department collates and disseminates relevant information to local officers allowing them to be tasked to complete specific licensing enquiries.
 This is fed into a Weekend Policing Plan and allows for the right premises to be checked at the right times by officers who have a greater knowledge of licensing legislation thereby leading to a greater regulation of licence holders.

-During 2016/17 we have introduced a new initiative of conducting pre-visits prior to high risk events issuing letters to the management of premises.
+During 2017/18 we have continued to conduct pre-visits prior to high risk events and the Festive Period issuing letters to the management of premises.
 The letter reminds premises of their responsibilities around the licensing objectives and provides them with ideas on how they can work with us to ensure the event goes safely whilst also providing a point of contact for queries / issues.
-This initiative was utilised for events such as 'Old Firm' football matches, during Parades/ Marches and prior to the Festive season.
-This had a positive impact on licensed premises and helped to build up encouraging relationships with licensees.
+This initiative has a positive impact and helped to build up encouraging relationships with licensees due to the regular visits.

-The Forth Valley Licensing team also work very closely with external partners such as Licensing Standards Officers, Border Control and Security Industry Authority (SIA).
+As well as Licensing Standards Officers the Forth Valley Licensing team also work very closely with external partners such as the UK Border Agency and Security Industry Authority (SIA).
 The regular contact and flow of information ensures that issues are identified and dealt with in a positive manner.